ChaitanyChaudhary/PDF-Merger/README.md

 4. When prompted, enter the names of the PDF files you want to merge, separated by commas.
 5. The merged PDF file will be generated as `merged-pdf.pdf` in the same directory.
-## Contributing

-Contributions to the PDF-Merger project are welcome!
-If you find any issues or have suggestions for improvements, please feel free to create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
 ## Author

 - Chaitany Chaudhary